 Unfortunately, many mammals die in winter, especially smaller species, as they cannot make it through the month of severe winter with a food shortage.

-In this article I wanted to look at how mammals survive winter.
+In this article, I wanted to look at how mammals survive winter.

-Bats will roost from October to April and will hibernate in buildings, caves, mines, or other structures.
+Bats roost from October to April and hibernate in buildings, caves, mines, or other structures.
 They hang upside down from the wall or the roof with their wings folded around them to keep them warm.

-Many species of mammals will hoard food from the previous season as a precautionary measure against the days or weeks when the snow and rain make it impossible to leave their burrows.
-A stocked larder can also help them to slow down their bodies and metabolism as they do not have to forage for food.
+Many mammals hoard food from the previous season as a precaution against the days or weeks when the snow and rain make it impossible to leave their burrows.
+Stocked larders can also help them slow down their bodies and metabolism as they do not have to forage for food.

-Deer will move down from mountainous regions in winter to lower ground where the land is more sheltered from snow and high winds.
+Deer will move down from mountainous regions in winter to lower ground, where the land is more sheltered from snow and high winds.
 They may also move into denser parts of woodlands during the colder months for protection from the elements.